Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Developing Fermat components is an investment done by individual developers, dev teams, startups or investors betting on the success of the project.

 In order to safeguard the investment developers do while coding Fermat APPs and components, the Fermat Open Source project establishes the following rules and it's management will enforce them through the lifetime of the project.
+Following, a set of definitions:

 **Component Owner**